psmarcin/open-ynab-sync/README.md

 ## How It Works

 1. The application authenticates with GoCardless using your Secret ID and Secret Key
-2. It fetches transactions from the past 2 months from your GoCardless account
+2. It fetches transactions from the past 20 days from your GoCardless account
 3. It converts these transactions to YNAB format
 4. It uploads the transactions to your YNAB account
-5. This process repeats every minute
+5. This process repeats according to your CRON_SCHEDULE (default: twice daily at 6am and 6pm)
+6. If New Relic monitoring is configured, performance metrics and logs are sent to New Relic

 ## Development